-The job of preschool teachers seems really enjoyable to many.
+The job of preschool teachers seems enjoyable to many.
 Well, it does have that ‘cute’ part attached to it, but it also comes with its fair share of challenges and difficulties.
 Trying to make little children behave, and make them learn something at the same time is not easy at all.
-For someone who is new into the profession of a preschool teacher, will find it quite overwhelming when they are just starting out.
-Well, that’s not surprising at all, because even seasoned preschool teachers often find themselves in a situation where they just don’t know what to do.
+Someone who is new to the profession of a preschool teacher will find it quite overwhelming when they are just starting out.
+Well, that’s not surprising, because even seasoned preschool teachers often find themselves in a situation where they just don’t know what to do.
 It would be much better for preschool teachers to know about the potential challenges of teaching children beforehand, and prepare to tackle them.
-In this article, I would like to mention some of the common challenges associated with teaching preschool children.
+Capstone: An Acton Academy conducts pre teaching training so that teachers gets prepared to face all these challenges.
+In this article, I would like to mention some common challenges associated with teaching preschool children.
 You’d be able to deal with these challenges much better by knowing so.

 It is important to have the appropriate tools to teach students properly.
-Tools such as podiums, wwhiteboards, and computers are all essential tools for instruction.
+Tools such as podiums, whiteboards, and computers are essential for instruction.

 Point to be noted, if you are a preschool teacher who no longer enjoys working with little children and trying to teach them something new, you are not out of options, as Suzanne Klein’s Blog has some amazing tips for you.